 - The judges' decision is final.

 IMPORTANT: Finalists will be required to submit the final, single slide they intend to use in their live presentation no later than Thursday, March 14, so that they may be compiled for the event.
 Students will also be invited to submit a "theme song," which will be played for a few seconds as they are taking the stage to speak.

 I. There are two sets of judges: screening judges and final judges.
 The screening judges will review the video entries submitted by the deadline and choose the 7-10 finalists.
 The final judges will review the live presentations at the Grad Slam event on March 21 and will choose the 1st, 2nd, and 3rd prize winners from among the finalists.
 The judges' choices are final and binding.

 II.
-The winner of the people's choice award will be determined by a paper ballot given to members of the audience at the March 22 live event at Mission Bay campus and to the physically present audience at the remote viewing at Parnassus campus.
+The winner of the people's choice award will be determined by a paper ballot given to members of the audience at the March 21 live event at Mission Bay campus and to the physically present audience at the remote viewing at Parnassus campus.
 Each audience member will be allowed to vote only once.
 In the event that the "people's choice" award winner is the same as one of the 1st, 2nd, or 3rd prize winners in the contest, that individual will receive both prizes.

 IV.
 The Graduate Division reserves the right to replace any judge who has to withdraw from judging the award with another qualified individual.